chhuang-one/sqxclib/doc/SqArray.md

 ## Initialize

 C function sq_array_init(), C++ constructor can initialize instance of SqArray.
-In below samples, ElementType is element type of SqArray.
+In following samples, ElementType is element type of SqArray.

 use C language